serezhadelaet/RconApp/README.md

 # RconApp

-Usefull and simple android tool to manage more than one server at the same time
+Usefull and simple android tool to manage more than one RUST server at the same time

 ## Builds
 * Latest release: [RconApp v0.0.1](https://github.com/serezhadelaet/RconApp/releases/tag/0.0.1)